bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 /team/, /master/ and /scoreboard/ are serverside routing, all other routing will be done clientside.

 ## External libraries
-Mongoose
+- Mongoose
-React
+- React
-React-router
+- React-router
-Websocket
+- Websocket
-Redux
+- Bootstrap
-Bootstrap
+- Express